 - This is entirely the point of Euphoria, as Rue, Jules, Cassie, Maddy, and Kat all seek out some way to get enough pleasure to distract them from problems in their lives.
 For Rue, it's drugs and later a relationship.
 For Jules, it's random hookups.
 For Cassie, it's turning herself into an Extreme Doormat.
 For Maddy, it's becoming a kept woman for her abusive boyfriend.
 And for Kat, it's conning perverts on the Internet into sending her cash.

-- This is a bit of a theme in Bojack Horseman: near all the main characters are extremely flawed people who just want some semblance of stable happiness in their life as they make their way through the rigors of an unforgiving entertainment industry - the lead character especially, trying to find any reason to keep going on long after his glory days as a 90's sitcom star has faded.
-More often not, they run into complications - either from reality or just their own vices that tend to trip them up and often send them right back into square one.
-Over the course of the series they get better and gain some small victories with some of their arcs detailing if they can build on that to find what they seek.
+- This is a Central Theme in Bojack Horseman.
+The main characters are flawed people who just want some semblance of stable happiness in their life as they make their way through the rigors of an unforgiving entertainment industry in Hollywood.
+The titular protagonist especially keeps trying to find any reason to keep going on long after his Glory Days as a '90s sitcom star have faded.
+More often than not, they run into complications — either from reality or just their own vices that tend to trip them up and often send them right back to square one.
+Over the course of the series, they get better and gain some small victories, with some of their arcs detailing if they can build on that to find what they seek.